-The project is to develop an ‘un-house’ for a split couple with family.
+The project is to develop an ‘un-house’ for a split couple with a family.
 Study architectural language through the development of a conceptual and formal syntax.
-This hybrid typology presents cultural and sociological premises to be analyzed, studied and critiqued.
-As a point of departure 9 square grid/vectorial frame-space is described, then analyzed and displaced through topological transformation.
-As a meta frame-space brought to the foreground, this organizational framework was displaced by processes of instability geared by programmatic constrains, inhabitation and experience.
+This hybrid typology presents cultural and sociological premises to be analyzed, studied, and critiqued.
+As a point of departure 9 square grid/vectorial frame-space is described, then analyzed, and displaced through topological transformation.
+As a meta frame-space brought to the foreground, this organizational framework was displaced by processes of instability geared by programmatic constraints, inhabitation, and experience.
 Gradual variations were implemented to aim for a typological and structural transformation, critiquing the point of departure and its original type.

 Resolve an architectural syntax departing from an individual sensibility to develop a personal architecture vocabulary in the constitution of the architectural system.
 A general group-site model and its emerging adjoining conditions challenged preliminary site decisions.

 The Cooper Union

 Professor: Pablo Airoa, James Lowder, Katherina Kourkoul